-What qualities and skills to you look for in a graduate?
 When new graduates apply to Loop we, of course, look for a strong eye for design, but more than that we look for graduates who understand the importance of practicing empathy and humility.
 Working in the social impact sector requires us to have a comprehensive understanding of the unique social, environmental, political and/or economic challenges our clients and their audiences face, and it’s our job to translate those into compasionate design strategies that work.

 Because of this, the actual design is a small component of our process at Loop.
 We first ask deep questions and listen carefully, finding interactive and visual ways help diverse audiences share their opinions and perspectives.
 The ability to practice empathy comes with time and experience, but a desire to go beyond design is core to the way we work and something we look for in those who work with Loop.
 We also look for graduates who have side-gig projects, and who are striving to use their creativity in unique and fun ways!

-What has been your highlights since you started out?
 2013 was a game changing year for the team at Loop, and one which we will never forget.
 During that time the notion of social enterprise, a business that serves a social good alongside profit, was quite new and Loop was primarily using design to help relatively small nonprofit organizations.
 Although that was fulfilling design-wise, it was putting stress on our finances — and we wondered if our business model could survive.